opentok/opentok-reconnection/iOS-sample/README.md

 Finally, note that the `[OTSession signalWithType:string:connection:retryAfterReconnect:error:]` method includes a `retryAfterReconnect` parameter.
 When set to `NO`, signals that are initiated when the client is attempting to reconnect are _not_ sent upon reconnection.
-This is illustrated in the code that sends a signal when the battery level changes:
+This is illustrated in the code below that sends a signal when the battery level changes.

 ```objc
 - (void)batteryLevelChanged:(NSNotification *)notification